JHU-PL-Lab/www-fpse/assignments/project.md

 The final code submission should include
   1. All of the code of course!
 (And no binaries - please `dune clean` before zipping)
   2. It should include a `dune` file which successfuly builds your project with `dune build`
-  3. It should include a top-level `Readme.md` outlining how to build and run the project.
+  3. It should include a top-level `Readme.md` briefly describing the project and outlining how to build and run it.
 If any other system-level installs are needed outside of the offical course list, describe them in your `Readme.md`.
   4. In order to be clear on what `opam` packages your project depends on you are required to include information to build a `.opam` file in your project root.
 This is described below in more detail.
   5. You will also need to include a test suite with good coverage which runs automatically via `dune test` from the top-level directory.

 Here are some clarifications.
   1. For test coverage, you should have very good coverage on your core logic.
 Make sure to cover the corner cases in the code with tests.
   2. You do not need to cover I/O aspects of the code, those fall under acceptance tests and we are only requiring unit tests at this point.
-There is no need to mark all of your I/O code as coverage off.
+There is no need to mark all of your I/O code as `[@@@ coverage off]`, but you can if you want to.

 #### Making and testing an `.opam` package file
  As was mentioned above you will need to make an `.opam` file for your project to package it up for potential distribution.
 The main reason for this is both to learn a bit about how opam packages are made, and for us to easily install any `opam` dependencies of your project.
 To do so, the easiest way is to copy and paste the below at the end of your `dune-project` file and edit as appropriate.
 Make sure to include any `opam` packages you are using in the `depends` section.